 In the Advanced Slideshow settings, change ‘Crop’ to ‘Disabled’.
 With cropping disabled, the height of your slideshow will change if you mix portrait and landscape images in the same slideshow.

-Create and Publish Forms in Minutes… What are you waiting for?
+Create and publish WordPress slideshows in minutes… What are you waiting for?